LUX · Learn

 To join: reply to your LUX welcome email with the words "Founding Voice" and your social handles.
 Cole reads every reply.

-$33 a month. one tier. everything included.
+$99 a year, or $12 a month. everything included.

 LUX is one surface of the Noctara architecture.
 Patent filed.
 Voice clean.